plot_relationship.py

 Working directory where the data files are located.

-• modelname (str or list of str) –
+• models (str or list of str) –

 Name of models for which result CSVs should be loaded (case sensitive).